Vinno97/OpenRGB-DBus-Connector/README.md

   host: <host where the OpenRGB SDK is running.
 Defaults to 'localhost'>
   port: <port that the OpenRGB SDK is attached to.
 Defaults to 1337>

+debug: <optional boolean flag to enable debug logging, defaults to false>

-# Optional list of actions to run when the program is started.
+default: # Optional list of actions to run when the program is started.
-# Temporary actions can only be undone if the previous state is known
-# beforehand.
-As the OpenRGB SDK does not expose any methods to query the state
-# of devices, this program needs to keep track of states itself and can only
-# reset to states set by this program itself.
-If no default profile is loaded,
-# an 'off' state (rgb(0,0,0)) is assumed.
-default:
-  - profile:
-      name: default.orp
-  # And/or
   - device_id: <numerical id of device controller>
-    leds: <list of affected leds>
+    zones: <list of affected leds>
     color: <list of 0-255 for R, G and B values>

 hooks: